Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 we're losing something else.

-Because in addition to going into Afghanistan to bring some degree of normalcy to a country that was never normal, we decided it was important to go after the people who attacked us on 9-11, right?
+Because in addition to going into Afghanistan to bring some degree of of normalcy to a country that was never normal, we decided it was important to go after the people who attacked us on 9-11, right?

 We decided that it was important to make sure that it was not a safe haven again for terrorists, right?

+And what are we doing now?
 I mean, we also tried to do some rebuilding, train the Army, help women and girls humanitarian, we dealt with their humanitarian crisis.

 At the end of the day, the Taliban just waited us out.

 And when Donald Trump, former President Donald Trump, I'm saying his name, don't curse me yet, when he decided last year to sign a deal, he signed a deal with little preconditions.
+Little.

-And Joe Biden hands are tied, and he's saying, okay, we're out.
+He gave him a date and a deadline.
+And Joe Biden hands a tie and he's saying, okay, we're out.

 And so the second you actually enter negotiations with

-seventh century psychopaths, you have to understand that they're never going to abide by anything.
+seventh-century psychopaths, you have to understand that they're never going to abide by anything.
+They want the entire country.

 It's

+10 cities, 12 cities already, already.
 And I'm thinking this morning when I see the news about this, is what are the odds that on 9-11,

 20 years after those attacks, where the people who launched those attacks were harbored in that country, are going to be retaking fucking Kabul.

 20 years after that.
+And their mortar silk.

 And that really rubs into your face.
+And their mortar cycles.

 And their mortar cycles.